NAPDC Convening Awards - Requests for Proposals

 The NAPDC Convening Award program aims to develop contributions to a national agricultural producer data framework.
 Proposals must represent at least one region and at least one strategic framework component (see below).
 The regional aspect of this program refers to groups of states that share agricultural production systems while the framework component aspect of this program refers to key aspects of a national data cyber-ecosystem.
 Regions and framework components can be found in Figure 1.

 For the purposes of this opportunity, proposals that address one or more of the strategic topics listed below will be given priority, although proposals that focus on any framework component(s) are welcome.
 A competitive proposal will be designed, developed, and executed with substantive producer involvement.
-We also encourage proposals from regions and topics underrepresented by ongoing convening awards; for a list of current awards see https://www.agdatacoop.org/convening-awards
+We encourage proposals from regions and topics underrepresented by ongoing convening awards; for a list of current awards see https://www.agdatacoop.org/convening-awards

 Strategic Topics

-1. Tools for analytical model deployment tailored to address critical agricultural producer challenges.
+3. Tools for analytical model deployment tailored to address critical agricultural producer challenges.
 Such tools must be modular and incorporate appropriate privacy and security safeguards.

-3. Educational resources for the agricultural community around data collection, management, and the use of cyberinfrastructure.
+5. Educational resources for the agricultural community around data collection, management, and the use of cyberinfrastructure.
 These resources must emphasize best practices (e.g., metadata, FAIR and CARE).

-Please refer to the NAPDC white paper (LINK) for examples of agricultural use cases that have been identified by the community as contexts in which strategic topics could be pursued.
+Please refer to the NAPDC white paper for examples of agricultural use cases that have been identified by the community as contexts in which strategic topics could be pursued.

 All awardees must commit to share project information through the NAPDC website, acknowledge USDA support in project deliverables and communications, contribute to the NAPDC webinar series, and participate in quarterly PI team meetings.